Re-Alise/Dualshock-2-Input-Overlay/readme.md

 - The overlay work fine to me, but you might have to modified the code to fit your need.

-- Read carefully and take your own risk if you decide to proceed, I don't take responsibility for anything you did, included but not limited to:
+- Read carefully and take your own risk if you decide to proceed, I don't take responsibility for anything you did, including but not limited to:
   - Burn yourself
   - Fry your PS2
   - Regret no to see Q&A first